tournepivoine/shinpokered-fr/README.md

 - Fixed problem with the menu selection byte changing if opponent switches first (affects mimic and others)
 - If Transform copies an opponent's Transform move, and the the PP of that move is < 6, it will copy that move's instantaneous PP less 1.
 - Fixed a problem where multi-hit moves could overflow the damage effectiveness multiplier
+- Fixed *thud* sfx playing when exiting via a warp tile

 #Bugfixes